Heed Coretta Scott King's warning on Sessions

 Sherrilyn Ifill is the President & Director-Counsel of the NAACP Legal Defense & Educational Fund, Inc. The views expressed in this commentary are hers.

 (CNN)Over the past fifty years, America has made real, but at times rocky, progress in creating an America for the many and not just the few.
-But, as Senator Cory Booker so eloquently explained in yesterday's hearing on the nomination of Jeff Sessions to be attorney general, "the arc of the moral universe does not naturally curve toward justice, we must bend it."
+But, as Senator Cory Booker so eloquently explained in this week's hearing on the nomination of Jeff Sessions to be attorney general, "the arc of the moral universe does not naturally curve toward justice, we must bend it."

 Civil rights laws -- from the Voting Rights Act of 1967 to the Lily Ledbetter Equal Pay Act of 2009 -- have been instrumental in bending the arc of this country.
 Among the most important of these civil rights laws is the Civil Rights Act of 1957, which created the Civil Rights division of the Department of Justice and made the attorney general the chief enforcer of the nation's civil rights laws.